-Formal interval timing models are designed to account for the observation that people and other animals are able to produce, reproduce, and estimate targetted intervals of time.
-In that there is no specific energy associated with time, and no sensory surface for its registration, formal models have mostly been framed in terms of some kind of clocking mechanism.

-Historically, the most influential of clock models is scalar expectance theory (SET) (Gibbon, 1977; illustrated in Fig. 4 of Meck, Church, & Gibbon, (1985)).
+Formal interval timing models are designed to account for the observation that people and other animals can produce, reproduce, and estimate targeted intervals of time.
+In that there is no specific energy associated with time, and no sensory surface for its registration, formal models have mostly been framed in terms of a "clocking" mechanism.
+Historically, the most influential of clock models is scalar expectance theory (SET; Gibbon, 1977; illustrated in Figure 4 of Meck et al., 1985).
 In this model, a pacemaker supplies counts such that when they accumulate to a value held in a reference memory, the process terminates with a behavior that signals that a specific interval of time has elapsed.
 The existence of stored count values in reference memory reflects prior learning and is a critical component of the model.
 Without stored count values to match, the mechanism cannot terminate count accumulation and so cannot manifest temporal discrimination.